-A recent article appeared in the Executive Street blog called 5 Questions CEOs Should Ask to Energize the Next Staff Meeting and several of these questions actually apply directly to agency new business.
+An article in the Executive Street blog, 5 Questions CEOs Should Ask to Energize the Next Staff Meeting, isn’t about agency new business, but does apply directly to agency new business.

 So all due credit to Richard Browne who wrote the article, as I’m taking a few of these questions directly from there, and altering others.